stivale/stivale/STIVALE2.md

 All other general purpose registers are undefined.

+### S3X0 and z/Arch
+All registers are undefined (R0 and R15 are basically "wild").
+Your stack is the bootloader's stack and the max. size of it is set to 8K.
+Unlike other architectures, the S390 will throw a TELNET and Hercules Debug device as part of the Stivale2 terminal tags.
+No framebuffer is available.

+Since no paging is required to boot a kernel, Dynamic Address Translation is disabled and expected to be enabled by the kernel.

+The kernel is also expected to override the default Service, Machine Check, Program Check, External Interrupt and I/O Interruption New PSWs - those may be considered undefined and should not be relied upon.

+Using ASCII instead of IBM-4071 codepage (EBCDIC); Otherwise the terminal **will not work**.

+No vector facilities are enabled, SMP is not enabled and Floating Point support is not enabled either.

 ## Low memory area

 __THIS IS DEPRECATED, DO NOT USE.
 USE THE MEMORY MAP FOR THIS.__